My car is alive with the sound of literary inspiration as I contemplate the question of “what your car says about you?”

 You might think the windshield is a screen from which you can gawk at the world.
 It carves out the interior into dramatic stage.
 All the passengers face an invisible audience.
 The scenes that occupy this space are as varied as the stories on Netflix.
 Including the chill.
 Think of all the arguments you had in motion.
 It’s the forced intimacy.
 Cars put us in a box with other people we can’t leave.
 The tension of being forced in the back with people you would otherwise stay away from.
 BOOM!

 And then there are the dense silences.
 That agonizing game you play to see who can go the longest without uttering a word.
 The anguished electrical turning around with no outlet.
 Or maybe that is just me.

 Don’t forget the joy of being cramped into a tiny space with somebody you yearn to be close to.

 In my story a car can separate a person from their surroundings.
 A portable space that they own.
-A representation of their individualism, their personal freedom, in a car they get to go where you want to go.
+A representation of their individualism, their personal freedom, in a metal box they get to go where you want to go.
 They feel that they control destiny.
 That space provides a false sense of privacy and shelter from the outside world.
-They might hide in a car from outside danger.
-The car is a location that includes more than just the interior.
+They might hide inside their vehicle from outside danger.
+The four wheeled monster is a location that includes more than just the interior.
 Leaning at someone’s car window can be an encroachment into their space.
-They might remove somebody from their car as an attempt to remove them from their life.
+They might remove somebody from their vehicle as an attempt to remove them from their life.
 The car is violent.
-The trauma of a car accident can leave physical and psychological scars that last a life time.
-Vandalising a car isn’t an attack on an object.
+The trauma of a traffic accident can leave physical and psychological scars that last a life time.
+Vandalizing a vehicle isn’t an attack on an object.
 It’s an attack on the personhood of the owner.